Amar Akbar Anthony (2015 film)

-Amar Akbar Anthony is a 2015 Indian Malayalam-language comedy thriller film directed by Nadirshah and written by Bibin George and Vishnu Unnikrishnan.
-It stars Prithviraj Sukumaran, Jayasurya, Indrajith Sukumaran and Namitha Pramod.
+Amar Akbar Anthony is a 2015 Indian Malayalam-language action comedy film directed by Nadirshah and written by Bibin George and Vishnu Unnikrishnan.
+It stars Prithviraj Sukumaran, Jayasurya and Indrajith Sukumaran in titular roles, alongside an ensemble cast including Namitha Pramod, Siddique, Saju Navodaya, Kalabhavan Shajohn, Meenakshi Anoop, Srindha, K. P. A. C. Lalitha, Sasi Kalinga, Shafeeq Rahman, Abu Salim, Bindu Panicker, Kottayam Pradeep, V.K Sreeraman and Asif Ali.
 The music is composed by Nadirshah, while the background music is given by Bijibal.
 It was released on 16 October 2015.

 The production of Amar Akbar Anthony was completed in 65 days.
-It earned a major commercial success at the box office.
+It became a major blockbuster at the box office.
 Its soundtrack was released by the Sony Music India.

 Plot

-The plot revolves around three bachelor friends, who live in the same colony in Kochi.
-Their struggle is to live a luxurious life and to visit Thailand.
+The plot revolves around three bachelor friends Amar, Akbar and Anthony who live in the same colony in Kochi.
+Their struggle to live a luxurious life and to visit Pattaya is constantly met with issues.
 The bike-stunt master and travel agent, Faizal, is also living in the same colony.
 He receives several injuries when he met an accident while performing bike stunts.
 He is then admitted to a hospital where he meets other patients.
 Faizal explains the reason for the accident to the other patients by narrating a story about his three clients Amar, Akbar and Anthony.
 The three are best friends, who are living a middle-class life.

 Amar's father Ramanan works as a security officer at ATM counter, while his mother, Chandrika is a marriage broker, who arranges the marriage of orphan woman Resmiya, but Resmiya's husband runs off with her jewellery hence Resmiya arrives at Amar's house to stay with her kid Fathima whom they lovingly call Pathu.
-Akbar is a handicapped person, whose father, Stalin Mammali, is a bodybuilder while his mother Jameela is a housewife.
-Anthony works as a pizza delivery boy at a mall, and is an orphan where his stepfather Chakkappan found him left alone inside a movie theatre and lives with his step-parents.
+Akbar is a handicapped person, whose father, Stalin Mammali, is a communist bodybuilder while his mother Jameela is a homemaker.
+Anthony works as a pizza delivery boy at a mall, and is an orphan where his foster father Chakkappan found him left alone inside a movie theatre and lives with his step-parents.

-All the friends have a common nemesis Nallavanyana Unni aka Unni.
-Apart from their usual work, they occasionally work as catering service boys for marriages and other functions under the supervision of Rejimon, whose grandmother usually engages herself with multiple social networking sites.
+All the friends have a common nemesis Nallavanyana Unni, a gentleman whom everyone likes in the colony.
+Apart from their usual work, they occasionally work as catering service boys for marriages and other functions under the supervision of Rejimon, whose mother usually engages herself with multiple social networking sites.
 She created a fake Facebook account and tried to make Amar fall in love with her.
-All three friends have a crush on Jenny, a bar dancer.
-They planned to take her to the beach in Thailand.
+All three friends have a crush on Jenny, a dancer.
 Their only goal and dream is to visit Pattaya, Thailand.
 However, due to family issues, their aim gets delayed each time.